 Preferred Provider Organization (PPOs)

 PPO plans were made to offer more choice to employees than HMO plans.
 PPOs also have preferred medical provider lists, but they allow enrollees to choose doctors and facilities outside of the list without having to pay the entire cost out of pocket.
+However, they may be more expensive depending on how your business chooses to divide the cost of the monthly premium.

 PPOs premiums are different because the contracts formed with in-network healthcare providers have been negotiated so that they perform services at a negotiated rate, not at a pre-paid amount.
 PPOs also have more associated administration costs, which will raise the monthly premiums.